 (7) Vehicle drivers, assistants, and substitutes shall have access to appropriate information about individuals to the degree that such information might affect safe transportation and medical well-being while being transported.
 This information shall be available in the vehicle, or readily accessible in the transportation provider's office, or county board's transportation office.
 If the information is not carried in the vehicle, drivers, assistants, and substitutes shall be instructed on how to access the information in the event of an emergency.
 This information shall be maintained in a confidential manner and at a minimum include:

-(a) The identify of all authorized passengers, which in addition to the individuals being transported, may include family members, caregivers, and volunteers.
+(a) The identity of all authorized passengers, which in addition to the individuals being transported, may include family members, caregivers, and volunteers.